Take Me to Paris

-Take Me to Paris is a 1951 British comedy film directed by Jack Raymond and starring Albert Modley, Roberta Huby and Bruce Seton.
+Take Me to Paris is a 1951 British second feature ('B') comedy film directed by Jack Raymond and starring Albert Modley, Roberta Huby and Bruce Seton.
 It was written by Max Catto and made at Walton Studios.

 Plot

 Mr. Armstrong's racing stable is preparing to send one of its top horses to run in Paris's Maisons Lafitte, when the thoroughbred is unexpectedly injured.
 Its replacement is Thunderhead, a much lowlier animal, but favourite of jockey and stable lad, Albert.
 Meanwhile, two crooked stable hands plot to use the cross channel trip to smuggle forged bank notes in the horse's blanket.
 Their plans are foiled however, by Albert, who also manages to win the big race riding his favourite horse.